Our Future Path! A plan for a better world!

 Liberty and Freedom (a Foundation)

-The second of the unalienable rights that was claimed in the United States Declaration of Independence was Liberty.
+Liberty Or Death The second of the unalienable rights that we claimed for ourselves in the United States Declaration of Independence was Liberty.
 This means that we wanted to be free within our society from any oppressive restrictions on our way of life, behavior, or political views imposed by an authority, like the English Crown.

 In some ways, this right may sound like our right to life, and is also covered by my third rule, which is "Allow all living things to live their lives their way".
 However, there are some differences.
 For our right to life, the focus seems to be more on our freedoms to do what we want with and in our private lives, but our right to liberty seems to focus more on our freedoms in society and our freedoms from government overreach.